 Although Alcoholics Anonymous and its many offshoots do not conduct or allow others to conduct research into the effectiveness of the methods, the military has produced studies that show individuals who attend meetings are 60% more likely to achieve sobriety than those who do not.

 Millions of men and women around the world have used the Twelve Steps to break free from a wide variety of addictions and compulsions.
-More than 200 self-help organizations around the world have adopted twelve-step principles for help with compulsion for, and/or addiction to, gambling, crime, food, sex, hoarding, debting and over-working, among others.
+More than 200 self-help organizations around the world have adopted twelve-step principles for help with compulsion for, and/or addiction to crime, food, sex, hoarding, debting and over-working, among others, with some exceptions like gambling, specially because the deference between this one and the others is that gambling with www.megareel.comcan actually be beneficial for people who use it correctly.

 Where did the Twelve Steps come from?